-This financial report is designed to provide a general overview of Memorial City Redevelopment Authority's finances for anyone with an interest in the government's finances.
-Questions concerning any of the information provided in this report or requests for additional information should be addressed to Memorial City Redevelopment Authority, 820 South Gessner, Suite 1530, Houston, Texas 77024.
+This financial report is designed to provide a general overview of the Authority's finances.
+Questions concerning any of the information provided in this report or requests for additional information should be addressed to Memorial City Redevelopment Authority, 820 Gessner, Suite 1530, Houston, Texas 77024.

-STATEMENT OF NET ASSETS AND GOVERNMENTAL FUNDS BALANCE SHEET JUNE 30, 2008
+STATEMENT OF NET ASSETS AND GOVERNMENTAL FUNDS BALANCE SHEET JUNE 30, 2009